Larry Green, Ph.D., Chief Executive Officer

 Dr. Green received his Ph.D. from the University of Wisconsin-Madison and conducted post-doctoral work at the University of Colorado-Boulder and Stanford University.
 He has a B.S. with honors in chemistry from the University of Kentucky.
 He was elected to Phi Beta Kappa and Sigma Xi.

-As senior director, corporate development and business operations, Mr. Bauer leads development and implementation of the company’s corporate strategy and oversees Ablexis’ business operations.
+As vice president, business operations and head of corporate development, Mr. Bauer leads development and implementation of the company’s corporate strategy and business development activities, and oversees Ablexis’ business operations.
 Mr. Bauer has more than a decade of experience in corporate development, business development, entrepreneurship and business operations.
 He was previously a principal at Third Rock Ventures, where he identified, evaluated and developed new opportunities for investment, negotiated financings and assisted with start-up, corporate development and operations of portfolio companies.
 He was also actively involved in a variety of leading biopharmaceutical companies including Ablexis, Agios, CytomX and Zafgen.
 Prior to joining Third Rock Ventures, Mr. Bauer served in roles in the investment group at Royalty Pharma, the business development group at Endo Pharmaceuticals and was previously a management consultant at Putnam Associates.
 He received an M.B.A. from Harvard Business School, and a B.Sc. in Biology and B.A. in Economics from Duke University.

 Hiroaki Shizuya, M.D., Ph.D., Resident Advisor, Molecular Biology